 The costs are on the Inspection Prices page.
-But the Building Inspection ACT Pre-Purchase package is $977 and that includes all fees to the government and GST.
-The average standard building inspection then is $497.
+But the Building Inspection ACT Pre-Purchase package is $977, plus GST, and that includes the fees to the ACT government.
+The average standard building inspection then is $497, plus GST.
 There is extra for travel and so on for long trips.
 If the house is really big there should be more.
 I like to be fair so we can talk about it if the house is big and out of the metro area and interstate.

 The inspection takes one to two hours depending on the size of the property.
 If it is rural one must inspect a long way from the house for termites and so on.
 In Metro areas it less time and apartments are relatively short in time.
 The real time in the pre-purchase package is getting the files from ACTPLA and for those we need the authorization form sent to us.
 You can download those forms from the front page.

 There are tips listed on other pages how to do well on inspections.
 There is no overall pass, however.
 If there are termites, they need to be remedied.
 Termites can live a street away, and they are a natural way of decomposing timber.
 Any home can end up with them.
 But if you want a good clean inspection, call me when the building is free of obstruction, inside, outside and underneath and in the overhead ceiling.
 All that obstruction goes in the report.
 But look, let’s be reasonable.
 If you have to fix a leaky tap, after the inspection, fix it and I will return to see it is no longer a problem.

 Yes.
 I am a Class A Builder in ACT, with a Bachelor Degree of Architecture from the University of Western Australia.
 I also have had building licenses in Victoria, New South Wales and Western Australia and I have practiced as an architect overseas.
 I have further worked for a Tier 1 construction company, in Australia, and I have worked inspecting commercial property overseas.
 This site is written and built by me.
 For more information on me: SEE HERE